DevKlim/open-vRAG/README.md

 The primary goal is to create a rich, structured dataset from a video that can be used for Retrieval-Augmented Generation (RAG), allowing users to "chat" with the video's content to get detailed, context-aware answers.

-## Features
+## What the tooling does!!!

 -   **Multi-Source Input**: Analyze videos by uploading a local file or pasting a YouTube URL.
 -   **GPU Accelerated**: Automatically utilizes an NVIDIA GPU if available to significantly speed up audio transcription.
--   **Configurable Frame Extraction**: Users can set the frequency for regular frame extraction (e.g., one frame every 10 seconds).
+-   **Configurable Frame Extraction**: Users can set the frequency for regular frame extraction (for instance, one frame every 10 seconds).
 -   **Intelligent Frame Triggering**: In addition to regular intervals, frames are automatically extracted at key moments, such as:
     -   Potential audio cuts or edits detected in the soundtrack.
     -   "Most replayed" sections of a YouTube video, indicating high audience engagement.